Covid19Efforts/covidshots/Readme.md

 -->

 #### Disadvantages over Cowin
 1. Cannot be used to book slots.
-For that you will have to use Cowin, et al.
+For that you will have to use Cowin, et al. (Work in progress?
+Please join as a contributor)

+# Looking for contributors !!1
+#### UX, QA, Dev, Misc

 #### References